NebulaUI/nebula-css/README.md

 As defined in the `$nb-offset-fractions` map.
 You can add or remove fractions on the map to suit your project requirements.
 The fractions map directly to the breakpoints.

 By default Nebula CSS provides three gutter width variations from the `nb-grid-gutter-sizes` map, again these can be removed, adjusted or added to.

-With seemingly endless number combinations available and customisation making Nebula CSS's grid one of the most flexible available.
+With a seemingly endless number of combinations available this makes Nebula CSS's grid one of the most flexible available.

 ### Examples
 A simple grid with two grid-items one 25% wide the other 75%.
 By default the grid comes with no gutters.